 French Pension and Social Security Systems

-For US tax purposes, “Contribution Sociale Généralisée” (CSG) and the “Contribution pour le Remboursement de la Dette Sociale” (CRDS) are not creditable or deductible taxes under the Internal Revenue Code or the U.S.-French Income Tax Treaty.
-They do not reduce taxable income and cannot be applied as a deduction.
+For US tax purposes, “Contribution Sociale Généralisée” (CSG) and the “Contribution pour le Remboursement de la Dette Sociale” (CRDS) are eligible for foreign tax credit

 An agreement between the United States and the France improves Social Security protection for people who work or have worked in both countries.
 It helps people who, without the agreement, would not be eligible for retirement, disability or survivors benefits under the Social Security system of one or both countries.
 It also helps many people who would otherwise have to pay Social Security taxes to both countries on the same earnings.

 The provisions of the agreement eliminate double Social Security taxation and permit dual residents to use their work in both countries to qualify for benefits.